mdn/content/files/en-us/web/html/microformats/index.md

 ## How Microformats Work

 An author of a webpage can add microformats to their HTML.
-For example if they wanted to identify themselves they could use a [h-card](https://microformats.org/wiki/h-card) such as:
+For example if they wanted to identify themselves they could use an [h-card](https://microformats.org/wiki/h-card) such as:

 ### HTML Example